jeffhollan/container-sample-node-to-csharp/README.md

 The following sample shows how to use Azure Container Apps to have one container call another within the environment.
 This is possible both with or without [Dapr](https://dapr.io).
 Dapr will provide mTLS, auto-retries, and additional telemetry if enabled.

-The `nodeApp` (container-1-node) is an express.js API that will call a `/hello` endpoint.
-This route will call the `dotnetApp` (container-2-dotnet) to return a message.
+The `node-app` (container-1-node) is an express.js API that will call a `/hello` endpoint.
+This route will call the `dotnet-app` (container-2-dotnet) to return a message.

 Without Dapr - `main` branch
 With Dapr - `dapr` branch